dart-lang/language/accepted/future-releases/abstract-external-fields/implementation-plan.md

 ## Phase 0 (Preliminary steps)

-### "external-abstract-variables" Experimental flag
+### Experimental flag

 The implementation of this feature is hidden behind an [experiment flag][].
-The flag `--enable-experiment=external-abstract-variables`
+The flag `--enable-experiment=non-nullable`
 must be passed to tools in order to enable the feature.

 [experiment flag]: https://github.com/dart-lang/sdk/blob/master/docs/process/experimental-flags.md

-This feature is only enabled when null-safety is also enabled.
-A tool should emit an error message and stop if an attempt is made to enable this feature without null-safety.

-The experiment flag will be required during the period where the feature has not yet been released, so it may be implemented incompletely and there may be breaking changes to the static and dynamic properties of the feature until the release.
-When released, the feature will be enabled without the flag, and support for the flag will be removed in later stable releases.
+This means that the feature is considered to be part of the null-safety feature bundle, and it will be enabled by default along with null-safety.

 ### Tests